Assignment Book 2019 - 2020

 - Lunch Detention.
 Students must bring schoolwork to detention.
 Lunch may be brought from home or ordered from the cafeteria during lunch.
 Talking is not permitted during detention.
 Lunch detention given by a teacher will be covered by a teacher.

 - After School Detention.
 Students who misbehave in school may be issued after school detention.
 Students will stay after school on the day of the infraction and go home on the late bus.
-A late bus is provided Monday through Friday at 3:40 P.M.
+A late bus is provided Monday through Friday.
 The

 student will contact his/her parent/guardian to inform them about the detention.
 If contact is not made, the detention will be postponed until such time that parents are appropriately notified.
 Parents may feel free to call the school office for verification.
 Students must bring school work to detention and talking is not permitted.

 - In-School Suspension (ISS).
 The student is suspended from regular classes and the cafeteria but remains in school.
 Regular class assignments will be provided and are to be completed.
-All students assigned to ISS are to report to the office upon arrival to school and should not report to homeroom.
+All students assigned to ISS are to report to the office upon arrival to school.

 ISS students are allowed to purchase a lunch during lunch period or bring one from home.
 Students who are on suspension will not be allowed to participate in school functions such as picnics, field-trips, social events, field events and athletics or other co-curricular activities.
 A parent conference may be necessary for a student to be re-admitted to class.